crm-dynamics-ltd/crm-dynamics-ltd.github.io/src/content/docs/Changelogs/scheduler.md

 ### Fixed

 - Issue preventing items to be displayed when adding them to the timeline.
-- Chaching of table metadata to improve performance.
+- Caching of table metadata to improve performance.

 ---